aitalshashank2/EndGem/README.md

 The login status of the user is preserved using cookies.
 Any internal webpage of the website cannot be accessed without adequate authorization.

 Account verification functionality is added due to which invalid email ids wont work.
-This is done by assigning and sending an md5 hash to the email id.
+This is done by assigning and sending an md5 hash of a random number from 1 to 1000 to the email id.

+*Mobile version of the website is under development.
+The mobile website under construction is a whole website, not screen-size dependent css.